lizmat/raku-all-modules/cpan/ELIZABETH/P5lcfirst/README.md

     use P5lcfirst;

     say lcfirst "FOOBAR"; # fOOBAR
     with "ZIPPO" {
         say lcfirst;  # zIPPO
     }

+    say ucfirst "foobar"; # Foobar
+    with "zippo" {
+        say ucfirst;  # Zippo
+    }

 DESCRIPTION
 ===========

-This module tries to mimic the behaviour of the `lcfirst` of Perl 5 as closely as possible.
+This module tries to mimic the behaviour of the `lcfirst` and `ucfirst` built-ins of Perl 5 as closely as possible.

 AUTHOR
 ======